 He had finished his drink and knew that he would soon be finished with everything else.
 He hadn’t survived what happened.
 No one could.
 Everyone knew it too, which was why they all kept their distance.
 They secretly wanted him to leave so they could return to their normal day-to-day.
 He was planning on giving them what they wanted.
 He just needed a little more time to remember.
 To let things sink in, so he sat in silence for a few minutes more.

-He got up.
+Then he got up.
 The very movement brought all eyes on him, but when he surveyed the room everyone was looking away.
 He left the smoke-filled well and walked into the fresh air of Tenement, Kansas.
 Population 436.
-At least it was yesterday.
+At least had been yesterday.

 He could walk the town blind and find any place he needed to go.
 But in the midday sun, the town seemed like a foreign land.
 He was no longer welcome here.
 Or rather, he no longer welcomed this particular patch of Earth.
 The familiarity of it had turned sour overnight.
 The plan was to get out before it consumed him.
 To wander for a bit before he either eventually found his way back, or he found a new way to live.